 The little yellow circle that is Pac-Man is an iconic symbol of gaming, that is recognised worldwide.
 It’s the game that everyone knows how to play and is just as fun now, over 37 years after being created, as it was back then – even with the vast improvements in gaming and graphics, you just cannot beat the originals.
 That said, do you think you know everything about Pac-Man?

 For example, did you know that it is the most successful coin-operated game ever?
 400,000 Pac-Man machines had been sold by 1990, and venue had hit over $3.5 billion (which would now be worth closer to $7.5 billion!).
+Other than slot games Pac-Man has made the most money from people inserting their coins to play.

 As mentioned in geek-gaming movie Scott Pilgrim Versus the World, the game was originally going to be called Puck-Man, (due to the resemblance to a hockey puck) however, forward-thinking executives realised the temptation for vandals to change the P to look like an F on the machines and decided to change the name to something much harder to make profane.